Seniors Managing Independent Living Easily (SMILE)

 Service Provider Invoices

-If the SMILE client has chosen service provider billing, the service provider must invoice SMILE to receive payment for services provided.
-All payments from the SMILE program are paid by direct deposit.
+The service provider must invoice SMILE to receive payment for services provided.
+All funding released from the SMILE program are sent by direct deposit.
 Please contact the SMILE program at 1-888-866-6647 for direct deposit forms and information.
-There will not be a notification slip sent out following payment.
+There will not be a notification slip sent out following the direct deposit.

 - Invoices must be submitted to the SMILE office at the end of each month for all services provided in that month